anyone-protocol/ator-protocol/src/lib/conf/config.md

 ## Introduction

-Tor uses a shared, table-driven mechanism to handle its configuration (torrc) files and its state files.
+Tor uses a shared, table-driven mechanism to handle its configuration (anonrc) files and its state files.
 Each module can declare a set of named fields for these files, and get notified whenever the configuration changes, or when the state is about to be flushed to disk.